wp-plugins/bitcoin-ticker-widget/readme.txt

 The all new and improved ticker!!!
 Faster, more accurate and displays information from 5 different exchanges, Bitcoin and Litecoin.
 Add this amazing widget to your Wordpress site today.

-* View 4 different Bitcoin exchanges – BTCe, BTC-China, BitStamp and Bitcoin Average.
+* View 4 different Bitcoin exchanges – BTCe, HITBTC, BitStamp and Bitcoin Average.
 * Choose between Bitcoin and Litecoin prices.
 * Displays a graph of the prices in the last 24 hours / 7 days / 30 days.
 * Displays bid, ask, low, high and volume values of selected exchange.